Brioche Knitting

 Brioche Symbols Every Knitter Should Know

 Brioche is a completely distinct style of knitting.
-The techniques are not easily mastered, and the patterns are not meant for quick results.
-When learning how to knit brioche, it’s important to remember that you are learning a new knitting language, so approach brioche with an open mind and be prepared for more persistence than usual.
+The techniques are not easily mastered, and the patterns are not meant for those who want quick results.
+Therefore, when learning how to knit brioche, it’s important to remember that you are learning a new knitting language.
+Approach brioche with an open mind and be prepared for more persistence than usual.

 ABB Explanation Symbol